 Foreigners cannot own or inherit land in Thailand.
 Any foreigner who inherits land must dispose of the land within 1 year.
 If such time period elapses, the Director-General shall have power to dispose of such land.

 A major disadvantage of lease in Thailand is that the contract and the right of possession terminates upon death of the lessee and is not automatically transferable by inheritance.
 Although the lease agreement must include a succession clause, this does not offer full legal guarantee for the lessee’s heirs.

-In Thailand, when a person dies without a Last Will and Testament, the intestate’s assets must be distributed according to the law.
-As stipulated in The Civil and Commercial Code Section 1629, there are six classes of statutory heirs in Thailand.
-Each class has the entitlement to inherit in the following order;
+In Thailand, when a person dies without a Last Will and Testament, the distribution of the intestate’s assets is according to the law.
+According to The Civil and Commercial Code Section 1629, there are six classes of statutory heirs in Thailand.
+Each class has the entitlement to inherit in the following order:

 The right of a surviving spouse to share in the estate of a deceased spouse arises automatically from marital status.
 Spouses who are under separation do not lose the right of inheritance to one another unless the court grants the divorce between them.
 Ordinances awarding such rights on a surviving spouse make the spouse a statutory heir.
 Before any distribution of the estate to the relatives, half of the estate (community property or in Thai, Sin Somros) will belong to the spouse, if any, and the other half is for distribution accordingly.

 The creditors of an estate can claim only out of the property of the estate.
 The payment of the debts due by the estate shall be in the following order according to the provisions of the Thailand Civil and Commercial Code concerning preferential rights:

 3. any specific property bequeathed under a particular title